Skip to content

 The following outlines the additional involvement that may be required to ensure the timely submission of required reports.

-Late reporting is a significant issues, as the University is responsible for overseeing sponsored project operations.
+Late reporting is a significant issue, as the University is responsible for overseeing sponsored project operations.
 Reports must be submitted at the intervals required by sponsors.
 Failure to submit timely reports can negatively impact a PI's reputation, and all late reports create unnecessary and costly work for University faculty and staff.

 Remedies and Detrimental Impacts